John Berg (priest): Biography

 Berg was born to a Catholic family in Minnesota in 1970.
 Berg graduated from the Academy of Holy Angels in Richfield, MN.
 Berg studied philosophy at Thomas Aquinas College in California from 1989 to 1993, where he discerned a vocation to the priesthood.
 In 1994, he entered the Fraternity's seminary in Wigratzbad, where he studied for two years; he finished his studies with a Licentiate in Dogmatic Theology from the Pontifical University of the Holy Cross in Rome.
 Ordained by Bishop James Timlin of Scranton on September 6, 1997, he has worked as both a pastor and as a seminary professor.
 Until his election to superior general, Berg was chaplain of the Latin Mass Community of Sacramento, California.

-After stepping down as superior of the FSSP, Berg was appointed as pastor of St. Mary's Church on Broadway in Providence, Rhode Island.
+After stepping down as superior of the FSSP in 2018, Berg was appointed as pastor of St. Mary's Church on Broadway in Providence, Rhode Island.
 In August 2021 he was transferred to the Immaculate Conception Church in Omaha, Nebraska.

+In 2024 he was elected to the position of Superior General for a third time.